mshea/lazy_gm_tools/README.md

 **The Dyson Map Selector (/dyson_maps/)**.
 A tool to find maps from a library of commercially-licensed [Dyson Logos](https://dysonlogos.blog) maps.
 Please consider joining [Dyson's Patreon](https://www.patreon.com/dysonlogos/).

+**RPG Tips**.
+A CSV of all the #dnd tips I posted to Twitter from 2009 to 2020 and a set of RPG tips from about 2015 to present.
+Released under a Creative Commons Attribution 4.0 license.

 **Obsidian Lazy DM Campaign Template**.
 A simple set of markdown files and directories to build Lazy DM-style notes in [Obsidian](https://obsidian.md/).

 **Forge of Foes Stats for Espanso (forge_of_foes_for_espanso.yml)**.
 A set of YAML instructions compatible with [espanso](https://espanso.org/).